DominicSpears/milestoneproject4-hivefitness/README.md

 This website is designed to be a full stack development project.
 By doing so users have access to a fully functioning e-store and can order a wide variety of fitness equipment.
 Each product has it's own page with information, cost and rating.
-Also users have access to a public forum to discuss products, training tips and ideas.
+Also visitors have access to a blog which covers a wide range of topics from latest product reviews to training tips and ideas.
+By signing up as a user, visitors can leave comments on specific stricles and posts, enabling them to become part of the discussion.
 ___

 <a name="ux"></a>